balladeer/effective-enigma/burrow/content/03_twist.md

 "You've been here before?
 I thought we were exploring a new route you found."

 "That door's still a ways away---I've been down this hallway before.
 I'm sure these shelves weren't like this."

+"Like what?"
+I asked.
+"Abandoned?"

 Ágdá wandered among the shelves, picking up old sensors and bits of ruined computers from wilted plastic containers.
+"No, I mean, walkable.
+Passable.
+This hallway was a mess when I last passed by."

 <!-- Sase internal reaction -->
-"Well, maybe Adena's maintenance bots finally found their way down here?"
+"Well, maybe Adena's maintenance bots found their way here?"

 Ágdá shook her head.

-"The station doesn't patrol these old tunnels, and even if they did, the swarm would have cleaned up better than this.
-They leave sectors clean and ready for people, not dank like this."
+"The station doesn't patrol these tunnels.
+If they did, the swarm would have cleaned up better than this.
+They leave sectors clean and ready for people, not *dank*."

-She wiped a bit of scum off one corner of the nearest shelving unit, showing it to me on her finger before wiping it on the floor.
+She wiped a fleck of scum off the nearest shelving unit, showing it to me on her finger before wiping it on the floor.

 <!-- TODO: remove mention of the Shipyard or the War from 02_development -->